-The activation key you purchased unlocks the labs and the commands that are included with that level of NetSim 11.
-If a lab is unavailable with the activation key you purchased, you will see a small lock icon (a) next to that lab.
+The activation key you purchased unlocks the labs and the commands that are included with that level of NetSim 9.
+If a lab is unavailable with the activation key you purchased, you will see a small lock icon () next to that lab.
 You can purchase higher-level activation keys, which will allow you to work through additional labs plus all labs unlocked by lower-level activation keys.
+All demo, CCENT, CCNA, and CCNP labs are unlocked when a CCNP-level activation key is used.
 All demo, CCENT, CCNA, and CCNP labs are unlocked when a CCNP-level activation key is used.
 Additional labs are unlocked with the appropriate activation key; if you have questions about locked labs, please contact support@boson.com.
 Only the Demo labs are available without an activation key.